cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

 reliable data delivery, or to simply inform the sender that data has been lost.

 XXX specifies an RTP extension where RTP packets are re-transmitted by default.

+# Standardization Considerations

+This document does not formally standardize any new protocol extensions, SIP event packages etc. Each extension, event package etc described in the document would need to be standardized following the normal standardization procedures.
+The protocol extensions and event packages described in this document are collated and listed below.

+SIP Event Package for Conference State          Section XXX        Extension to the event package for providing separate information about publishers and subscribers.

+SIP Event Package for PublishSubscribe          Section XXX        New SIP event package for providing information about PubSub Conferences (conference URI and topic) hosted by a Conference Server.

 # Security Considerations